Zubeen Garg demise and political implications

 The cynical politicization of Garg’s legacy is emblematic of a regime that prioritizes majoritarian domination and sectarian violence over democratic accountability and social harmony, deepening fractures in Assam’s plural fabric and betraying the inclusive values the artiste himself championed.
 Such exploitation is not mere political opportunism but a deliberate strategy to sustain a communal, authoritarian project that undermines the very foundation of India’s constitutional democracy.

-The author is a political pbserver
+The author is a political observer